vyshnavi029/Facial-Emotion-Recognition-Using-CNN/README.md

 # Facial-Emotion-Recognition-Using-CNN
- Developed an advanced facial emotion recognition system using Convolutional Neural Networks (CNN)
+1. Developed a sophisticated system to recognize facial emotions using Convolutional Neural Networks (CNN).

+2. Implemented data preprocessing and augmentation techniques to improve the model’s accuracy and robustness.